DETAILED ACTION

 It would have been obvious to one of ordinary skill in the art at the time of invention to provide a sandwich panel comprising layers of (fiber-reinforced) thermoplastics connected by a selectively formed fusing portion formed between the core providing the spacing of the layers and the layers.
 One of ordinary skill in the art would have been motivated to look to the art for crash resistant, lightweight replacement materials for metal (steel or aluminum) meeting the requirements for stiffness, flexibility, pollutant emission, and fire protection [Eulitz].

-Further regarding claim 1, neither teaches a metal thin film formed on at least one surface of the faceplate, wherein the metal thin fil is positioned between the faceplate and core member.
+However, one of the cavities/spaces adjacent the heat/sound source (battery) comprising a filling member, such as a heat(/sound) absorbing porous foam, and a metal thin film formed on at least one surface of the faceplate, wherein the metal thin film is positioned between the faceplate and core member are not taught.

-It would have been obvious to one of ordinary skill in the art at the time of invention to provide a metal thin film between a flat faceplate and a shaped core structure that comprises fusing portions also therebetween.
-One of ordinary skill in the art would have been motivated to provide an internal low emissivity metallized surface is protected from dust and corrosion, which happens to externally placed metallized coatings of the prior art [Yanai] OR to provide the flat metallized surface facing the air flow channels as a wall with a very strong reflectivity or low emissivity which is an advantage in terms of insulating properties of the product (Thierry).
+It would have been obvious to one of ordinary skill in the art at the time of invention to provide a metal thin film between a flat faceplate and a shaped core structure that comprises fusing portions also therebetween and to provide a heat(/sound) absorbing (foam) filling member in a thermal conditioning fluid cavity.
+One of ordinary skill in the art would have been motivated to provide an internal low emissivity metallized surface for purposes of in order to improve heat transfer [Tschismar] and to protect the metal coating/layer from dust and corrosion such that the flat metallized surface facing the air flow channels as a wall with a very strong reflectivity or low emissivity which is an advantage in terms of insulating properties of the product [Thierry] AND to provide additional insulating properties to a temperature conditioning channel [Tschismar].

-Regarding claim 7, Eulitz (OR Reichert in view of Eulitz) teaches a battery housing for an electric vehicle as comprising a composite sandwich panel comprising at least one thermoplastic core layer having protrusions formed as corrugations thermally welded to an adjacent thermoplastic faceplate layer(s) to provide one or more cavities for storage and/or circulation of a cooling medium.
+Regarding claim 7, Reichert/Eulitz teaches a battery housing for an electric vehicle as comprising a composite sandwich panel comprising at least one thermoplastic core layer having protrusions formed as corrugations thermally welded to an adjacent thermoplastic faceplate layer(s) to provide one or more cavities for storage and/or circulation of a cooling medium.
 While Eulitz teaches this cooling medium may be phase changing [0010], it is unclear if this is a latent heat storage material.

 Giere teaches a composite sandwich element comprising plate-shaped outer layers connected to each other by a core that may comprise a curved structure such that it forms at least one chamber therein [0002, 0005-0006, 0016, 0019, 0029], wherein the device is usable in a vehicle as battery housing, such as lithium-ion type batteries [0039] with a temperature control element comprising latent heat storage materials comprising a phase change material [0003, 0005, 0015-0017, 0019] which may be additionally supported by an active cooling unit [0014, 0021], such that the device is very light, having good mechanical properties, and the battery/power source is able to be operated at an optimal temperature in a very specific range, independent of external temperatures [0012, 0037-0039].